PCIFS/Documentation/Server Setup.md

     - Choose your newly created instance in the Instance field.
     - Click the Associate button at the bottom of screen.

-After the instance is up and running, login to the server using ssh via your keypair specified above
+After the instance is up and running, login to the server using ssh via your keypair specified above:

 ```
 ssh -i "C:\Path\To\My\Key.pem" ec2-user@INSTANCEPUBLICIP
 ```